victwaarz/hiberstraps/exercise2/README.md

 - Find a Galaxy by a name (exactly)
 - Find a Galaxy by a name (fuzzy)
 - Retrieve all Stars for a given Galaxy
-- Find all SpaceObjects orbiting a Star, up to 3 levels deep (spaceObjects of spaceObjects)
+- Find all SpaceObjects orbiting a Star, including indirectly up to 3 levels deep (spaceObjects of spaceObjects)
 - Find all Planets and Planetoids by a name (fuzzy) that orbit a Star of a given type.